aaronmurniadi/aaronmurniadi.github.io/_posts/2025-02-15-throwing-out-my-past.md

 ---
 layout: post
-title: 'Throwing out my Past'
+title: "Throwing out my Past"
 date: 2025-02-15
-last_modified_date: 2025-02-15
+last_modified_date: 2025-12-04
 ---

 # Throwing out my Past

+_This post reflects on the deliberate act of shedding past academic and digital baggage to embrace the present._

 I recently purged a significant chunk of my academic past, specifically related to my philosophy studies from 2018-2022.
 This included discarding numerous books, notebooks, and papers, all of which had become relics of a previous chapter.